dwhieb/dissertation/scripts/README.md

 # Scripts

-This folder contains scripts used in creating the LaTeX document that this dissertation was produced from.
+This folder contains any scripts used for this dissertation.
+This includes scripts used in the process of generating the PDF from the LaTeX source files, as well as scripts used to prepare the data and perform statistical analysis on it.